singingwolfboy/netlify-home/_docs/redirects.md

 ## Note on shadowing

-By default you can't shadow a URL that actually exists within the site when using a splat or dynamic path segment.
+By default, you can't shadow a URL that actually exists within the site when using a splat or dynamic path segment.
 This means that even if you've setup the following rewrite rule:

     /*   /index.html   200

 The path `/partials/chat.html` would still render the contents of that file, if that file actually exists.
 This tends to be the preferred behavior when setting up rewrite rules for single page apps, etc.

-However, if you're 100% sure that you'll always want to redirect, even when the URL match a static file, you can append an exclamation mark to the rule:
+However, if you're 100% sure that you'll always want to redirect, even when the URL matches a static file, you can append an exclamation mark to the rule:

     /app/*  /app/index.html  200!

 This will rewrite everything within /app/* to /app/index.html even if a file matches the URL.

-## GeoIP and Language based redirects
+## GeoIP and Language-based redirects

-Netlify support GeoIP and Language based redirects directly from our CDN nodes.
+Netlify supports GeoIP and language-based redirects directly from our CDN nodes.

 This is ideal for large multi-regional sites where you want to send people to the right location based on their location or browser language.

 Both the language and the country can be specified in a cookie as well, so you can easily override the default behavior with JavaScript.

-GeoIP and Language based redirects are available on our enterprise plan.
+GeoIP and language-based redirects are available on our enterprise plan.
 [Please get in touch](/contact) for more details.